paulross/pprune-calc/A340-SBKP/README.md

 individual frames.
 It seemed like it would be fun to investigate this as I had never done anything like this before.

+Some of these techniques might be useful for analysing other, similar, videos.
 # Summary

 I found that: